AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/getting-started.md

 You can open the product properties by clicking on the property icon.
 The icon appears by hovering over a product tile.
 ![cockpit product properties](assets/cockpit-properties.png)

 All the product properties are read-only because the data gets loaded in real time from the connected backend.
 Changing product properties must be done in the backend system which is the system of record.
-The tab 'Variants' will only appear if the product has variations.
+The tab **Variants** will only appear if the product has variations.
 Clicking on the tab will display all variations with its attributes.
 ![cockpit product variants](assets/cockpit-properties-variants.png)

 The remaining tabs show all AEM content that is associated with the product.
 We will discuss these tabs in one of the next modules.